urql-graphql/urql/README.md

 ## Getting Started

 The core of `urql` is three exports, `Provider`, `Connect` and `Client`.
 To get started, you simply create a `Client` instance, pass it to a `Provider` and then wrap any components you want to make queries or fire mutation from with a `Connect` component.
+We also provide a `ConnectHOC` higher order component, if you're one of those dorks that doesn't enjoy the absolutely amazing explicit nature of render props.

 Lets look at a root level component and how you can get it set up: